Gwen-Bradbury/MS3/README.md

 6. **W3C Markup Validation Service:** Used to run all html and css code through a validation process looking for errors; https://validator.w3.org/ https://jigsaw.w3.org/css-validator/validator

 ## Testing

 ### Validation of Code Testing -

+All of my HTML, CSS and Javascript was run through the validators without returning any errors.

 ## Deployment